ColeFChisamore/CreditCardFraud/README.md

 # CreditCardFraud

-Using Jupyter notebook to code in Python, I work with data from the Top 250 movies on IMDb (http://www.imdb.com/chart/top).
-I scrape the data from IMDb using a request, and collect the text I needed using Beautiful Soup.
-I parse the text into each individual movie and further into each piece of info by using regular expressions to find patterns.
-I collect this data into Pandas dataframe and then use Seaborn to plot out interesting information and draw conclusions.
+Using Jupyter notebook to code in Python, I work with credit card fraud data to create an AI model to detect fraudulent claims.

+I first look through the data to to compare real and fraudulent claims to find any major differences between their distributions.
+Then I start by creating a Random Forest Classifier model (from sklearn) and training it on 80% of the data.
+I analyze the results and create plots and visualizations that help me to see how well the model performed.
+I then go on to attempt undersampling on the training data in order to reduce the number of mislabeled claims in the test data.